transmed/transmed.github.io/docs/index.markdown

 Information of previous TransMed meeting(s) can be found [here](https://transmed.github.io/TransMed_history).

-Link to the ISMB/ECCB 2021 website is: [here](https://www.iscb.org/ismbeccb2021).
+Link to the ISMB 2022 website is: [here](https://www.iscb.org/ismb2022).

 Please note:

-<span style="color:red">The TransMed 2021 meeting is a **virtual event** that takes place on July 25 - 26, 2021, during the ISMB/ECCB 2021 conference. </span>
+<span style="color:red">The TransMed 2022 meeting is a **virtual event** that takes place on July 10-14, 2022, during the ISMB 2022 conference. </span>

 ## Topics of interest